-It’s important to have tight insulation in your home, especially during the summer and winter months of the year.
-Window leaks allow cool air to escape on hot days and hot air on cool days.
-So much air can escape that you’ll likely notice a temperature change in those rooms with window leaks.
+It’s important to have tight insulation in your home, especially during the summer and winter seasons.
+Window leaks allow cool air to escape on hot days and can release warm air on chilly days.
+This issue can cause noticeable temperature changes in rooms with existing leaks.

-Furthermore, your energy bill could go up as you work to keep the temperature in your home at a comfortable level.
+Furthermore, your energy bill can go up as you work to keep the temperature in your home at a comfortable level.
 You’ll want to find these leaks as soon as possible.

 When searching for a leak, you can’t always rely just on your eyes to find the issue.
-When looking for leaks, start by simply feeling the areas around the window for escaping air.
+As you look for the source of the issue, start by feeling the areas around the window for escaping air.
 Feel both inside and outside the home.

 Light Test

-If you still can’t find it then try a light test.
+If you still can’t find the leak, try a light test.
 During the day, turn off all lights inside of your home.
 Look at the bottom and sides of the window and see if daylight is leaking through anywhere.

 Candle Test